Getty Images

 On Oct.
 9, OpenAI released a report detailing ways it caught and disrupted the use of its models for creating and spreading misinformation and disinformation in U.S. and overseas elections.

-For example, a group known as STORM-2035 used ChatGPT to generate long-form articles referencing the U.S. presidential and vice-presidential candidates.
+For example, a group known as Storm-2035 used ChatGPT to generate long-form articles referencing the U.S. presidential and vice presidential candidates.

-STORM-2035 was also mentioned in a report released by Microsoft in August about an Iranian group targeting the U.S. election.
+Storm-2035 was also mentioned in a report released by Microsoft in August about an Iranian group targeting the U.S. election.
 OpenAI found that the group was posting comments on X and Instagram.

-In addition, Meta linked STORM-2035 to a 2021 Iranian campaign that targeted voters in Scotland.
+In addition, Meta linked Storm-2035 to a 2021 Iranian campaign that targeted voters in Scotland.

-The analysis approach puts AI vendors like OpenAI in a position of being intermediaries between the attackers and social media platform providers since the vendors are able to see how their models are used and link that to activities on social media, Wang said.
+The analysis approach puts AI vendors like OpenAI in a position of being intermediaries between the attackers and social media platform providers, since the vendors are able to see how their models are used and link that to activities on social media, Wang said.

-Unable to keep up
+Unable to catch up

 Neither prevention nor analysis works to eliminate or fully prevent the spread of misinformation and disinformation, Wang said.